blacksmith-community/blacksmith/docs/config.md

     retry_delay: 5                   # Delay between retries in seconds (default: 5)
     insecure_ignore_host_key: false  # Skip host key verification (default: false)
     known_hosts_file: "/home/vcap/.ssh/known_hosts"  # Path to known_hosts file

+# Old location (deprecated but still supported)
+bosh:
+  ssh:
+    # Same configuration options as above
 ```

+**Migration Note:** If you have SSH configuration under `bosh.ssh`, it will be automatically migrated to the top-level `ssh` key.
+You should update your configuration file to use the new location.

+#### `ui_terminal_enabled` (boolean)
+**Default:** `true`

+Controls whether the SSH terminal UI functionality is available in the web interface.
+When set to `false`, SSH terminal buttons will be disabled and API endpoints will return 403 Forbidden.
+This setting does not affect backend SSH functionality, only the web UI access.
+Useful for security-conscious deployments that want to disable web-based terminal access while maintaining backend SSH capabilities.

 #### `keep_alive` (integer)
 **Default:** `10`